changer2000/gitexp/readme.txt

 I add this line on first compute.
 Now i add on test1 branch second.
 I add this line on first compute secondly.
+I add this line on first compute thirdly.